Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

     - The processed data from various sources were coalesced into a singular dataset.
 This aggregation involved strategic merging and deduplication, governed by predefined rules to ensure data integrity.
     - Quality control measures, including data and metadata checks, were instituted to uphold accuracy and reliability.
 - Storing and Accessing Processed Data
-    - The processed GWL data and metadata were systematically stored in an HDF5 store, facilitating ease of access and analysis.
+    - The processed GWL data and metadata were systematically stored in an HDF5 datastore, facilitating ease of access and analysis.
     - Provisions were made to recalculate and update the stored data as necessary, ensuring the database can remain current and reflective of the most recent submissions.
 - Assumptions and Usage Considerations
     - A fundamental assumption is that depth-to-groundwater measurements below the ground surface are positive, with negative readings indicative of artesian conditions.
 This necessitated sign adjustments and validation against council records.
     - In cases where well depth information was unavailable, wells were presumed shallow rather than being excluded from the dataset; however the well depth is still flagged as a NaN value.
-    - Specific regional peculiarities, such as the assumed + 100 m offset for coastal groundwater elevations provided by the Otago Regional Council, were duly considered and adjusted.
+    - Specific regional peculiarities, such as the assumed + 100 m offset for coastal groundwater elevations provided by the Otago Regional Council, were corrected to NZVD2016.
     - For wells where the maximum depth to water exceeded the reported well depth, an assumption was made that the well depth equalled the maximum depth to water plus an additional 3 metres.

 Statistical Analysis of Water Table Variation
 -------------------------------------------------
-As previously noted, this National Depth to Water Dataset was complied to support the Future Coasts Aotearoa research programme, where it is used following additional processing to produce maps of steady-state depth to water (DTW) probability at a national scale.
-The ultimate goal being the identification of areas at risk of groundwater inundation under relative sea level rise.
+As previously noted, this National Depth to Water Dataset was compiled to support the Future Coasts Aotearoa research programme, where it is used following additional processing to produce maps of steady-state depth to water (DTW) probability at a national scale.
+The ultimate goal is the identification of areas at risk of groundwater inundation under relative sea-level rise.
+As noted, the dataset is also available for other uses, and we encourage researchers to use the dataset for a wide range of applications.
-As an example of some the utility of this dataset we present some simple statistical analysis below to uncover any prominent traits and generally describe the data.
+As an example of some of the utility of this dataset, we present some simple statistical analyses below to uncover any prominent traits and generally describe the data.
 The steps were:

 -  Categorisation by Depth:
     - The dataset was divided into three depth categories: